 Feline Diabetes: It’s Not to Die ForAnna Maria Greene November 1, 2010

 If your cat suddenly turns into a zombie, staring vacantly at nothing at all and acting unresponsive, you might be inclined to think that aliens have finally landed and possessed wee Ginger.
-But don’t panic – this behaviour may be a symptom of feline diabetes.
+But don’t panic – this behavior may be a symptom of feline diabetes.

 It is estimated that one in every 50 pets (U.S. statistics) has diabetes.
 Common symptoms found in both cats and dogs include excessive thirst and urination, and extreme weight loss or gain.
 Other potential signs of the illness include back leg weakness and urinary tract infection in cats, and cataracts in dogs.
 Since many of these symptoms can indicate other diseases, it is wise to do a blood sugar test.
 Co-morbid conditions may be present as well, so a thorough, holistic medical assessment is vital to ensure that your pet is properly diagnosed and receives the appropriate care.

 Generally speaking, diabetes is referred to as a disease of the pancreas, which controls the production and secretion of insulin.
 When the pancreas ceases to perform these basic functions, the result is either Type 1 (insulin dependent) or Type 2 diabetes (insulin resistant).
 The latter is considered more prevalent in animals.
 Dr. Gloria Dodd, DVM, however, describes the illness in a more comprehensive way – as a disturbance of the body’s energy field and the digestive and endocrine systems.
 This means that the liver, spleen, pancreas, and adrenal glands are all affected.
 This basic understanding – that illness involves the entire body, with specific organs wreaking more havoc than others – is the first step toward healing and restoring balance.